open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 exporter.
 The default SDK SHOULD NOT implement retry logic, as the required logic is likely to depend heavily on the specific protocol and backend the metrics are being sent to.

-A [Resource](../resource/sdk.md) can be associated with a `MeterProvider`.
-When associated with a `MeterProvider`, all metrics produced by any `Meter` from the provider will be associated with this `Resource`.
-The [tracing SDK specfication](../trace/sdk.md#additional-span-interfaces) has provided some suggestions regarding how to implement this efficiently.

 **Parameters:**